jxjo/AirfoilEditor/README.md

 * Adjust thickness, camber, high points, and trailing edge gap
 * Blend two airfoils
 * Set flap
-* Generate airfoil replicas using Bezier or B-Spline curves
+* Generate airfoil replicas using Bezier, B-Spline or CST-Kulfan curves

 #### Optimize
 * User Interface of [Xoptfoil2](https://github.com/jxjo/Xoptfoil2)
 * Graphical definition of polar based objectives
 * View results while optimizing

-The app was initially developed to address artifacts found in other tools like Xflr5 when using xfoil geometry routines.
+The app was initially developed to address artifacts found in other tools when using XFOIL geometry routines.
 The aim has been an intuitive, user-friendly experience that encourages exploration.

 The app, developed in Python with the Qt UI framework, runs on Windows, Linux, and MacOS.
-Linux and MacOS users are required to compile the underlying programs for polar viewing and airfoil optimization - see 'Installation' for details.
+On Linux and MacOS, View and Modify mode work directly after installation, while XFOIL-based polar generation and optimization require compiled external binaries when those features are used - see 'Installation' for details.

 ## Quick Start

 * Windows (recommended): download and run the latest installer from the [GitHub releases page](https://github.com/jxjo/AirfoilEditor/releases).
 * Python package: `pip3 install airfoileditor`, then run `airfoileditor`.
-* Linux/macOS note: View and Modify mode work directly after installation; Polars and Optimize mode require compiled `worker` and `xoptfoil2` binaries.
+* Linux/macOS note: View and Modify mode work directly after installation; XFOIL Polars and Optimize mode require compiled `worker` and `xoptfoil2` binaries.

 ![AE](images/AirfoilEditor_App_dark.png "AirfoilEditor App")